 Fewer ATMs or ABMs (Automated Banking Machines):

-The online bank you go for might not have sufficient ATMs in your area and you and you’ll have to use ATMs linked to other networks and likely pay.
+The online bank you go for might not have sufficient ATMs in your area, and you’ll have to use ATMs linked to other networks and likely pay.
 This is something you probably won’t experience with traditional banks.

 However, this issue might not be a problem since the online banks we are about to review either belong to a bank or credit union.
 Let’s get on with it.

-#1.
-Best Online Banks in Canada: Tangerine Bank
+1. Overall Best Online Bank in Canada → Tangerine Bank ($200 Bonus)

-Tangerine bank is a subsidiary of Scotiabank that entered the banking scene in 2014 and has since stood out from the crowd.
-Tangerine offers a no-fee chequing and savings account, high-interest rates, mortgage, low-fee investment opportunities, credit card, and more.
+Tangerine Bank is a subsidiary of Scotiabank that entered the banking scene in 2014 and has since stood out from the crowd.
+Tangerine offers a no-fee chequing and savings account, high-interest rates, mortgages, low-fee investment opportunities, credit cards, and more.

 Although they have no brick-and-mortar branches, they have Tangerine cafes.
 Customers in Vancouver, Calgary, Montreat, and Toronto can get financial advice or learn more about Tangerine services from their staff over a cup of coffee at these cafes.

-Moreover, Tangerine describes their lack of a physical branch as an opportunity to redirect more savings to their customers.
+Moreover, Tangerine describes its lack of a physical branch as an opportunity to redirect more savings to its customers.
 How?
 They save money they’d have spent on maintaining physical locations and pass on these savings to their customers in form of unique and competitive rates.

 Tangerine’s no-fee chequing account has all the perks you can want in a chequing account.
-No monthly account fees, free Interac e- transfers free access to 3,500 ATMs across Canada and 44,000 worldwide, unlimited daily transactions etc. Tangerine follows a tiered approach to provide interest on your chequing account depending on your account balance:
+No monthly account fees, free Interac e- transfers, free access to 3,500 ATMs across Canada and 44,000 worldwide, unlimited daily transactions, and more.
+Tangerine follows a tiered approach to provide interest on your chequing account depending on your account balance:

 - $0.00 to $49,999.99: 0.15% interest rate.